ianjoshi/gtcnn-weather-forecasting/README.md

 ```bash
 python scripts/evaluate.py
 ```
 You can also input the model type and the checkpoint.
 Default is set to GTCNN.
+The other choices include 3D CNN and two baselines (persistance and climatology).

 ### Configuration